 Recipients will be expected to attend “Lunch with Speakers” seminars and other selected events which will be held on campus throughout the academic year.

-If, for any reason, a selected Groner Recipient does NOT participate in the anticipated program, internship or service opportunity or fails to remain in good academic and judicial standing, the Groner Grant will be withdrawn and any funds already paid must be reimbursed.
+If, for any reason, a selected Groner Recipient does NOT participate in the service-learning opportunity or fails to remain in good academic and judicial standing, the Groner Grant will be withdrawn and any funds already paid must be reimbursed.
 Furthermore, the student will no longer be considered a Groner Recipient and upon commencement the student will not become one of Grace’s Fellows.

-If, for any reason, a student fails to begin and successfully complete an internship or fellowship opportunity, the student will be ineligible for further participation in the program.
+If, for any reason, a student fails to begin and successfully complete a service-learning opportunity, the student will be ineligible for further participation in the program.